WebsiteIntranetModel/wim/README.md

 # Website Intranet Model #
 Check [wimgemeenten.nl](http://www.wimgemeenten.nl) for more information.
-Please note that this file is in Dutch.
+Please note that this website is in Dutch.

 Useful links for developers:
 - [Travis CI](https://travis-ci.org/WebsiteIntranetModel/wim/builds)